Advent of Code 2015 - Day 24 - It Hangs in the Balance

 Part 2

-For part two we are required to cater for an additional package grouping (four groupings as opposed to the original three).
+For part two, we need to cater for an additional package grouping (four groupings instead of the original three).

-Based on how our solution has been modeled we can simply supply an updated numOfGroups
+Based on how our solution has been modelled, we can simply supply an updated numOfGroups

 const part2 = (input: string): number =>